meltwater/mlabs-koa/docs/README.md

 - `stop`: Async function to wait on before server shutdown: called after server has stopped accepting new connections.
 - `app`: The Koa app to mount.
+- `registry`: A [Prometheus Registry]: only required for exporting metrics via the metrics middleware.

 A minimal example (taken from [`server.js`](../examples/server.js)) looks like